Turks in the Netherlands: Education

 According to The Netherlands Institute for Social Research annual report of 2005, most of the original first-generation Turkish migrants of the 1960s and 1970s had a very low level of education with many of them having had little or no schooling at all.
 In addition to these, many of the Turkish "marriage migrants" who arrived in the Netherlands by marrying an immigrant already living in the country as well as the 'in-between-generation' which arrived while aged 6–18 have a low education.
 An outcome of this circumstance is a poor command of the Dutch language.

 All Turkish children of the second generation have attended primary and secondary education.
 However, their educational levels were on average lower.
-While almost half of the native Dutch population (and Iranian origin pupils) had ever attended higher secondary education (HAVO) or pre-university education (VWO), only a fifth of the Turkish second generation had.
+While almost half of the native Dutch population (and Iranian origin pupils) had ever attended higher secondary education (HAVO) or pre-university education (VWO), in 2005 only a fifth of the Turkish second generation had.
 In 2015, the Turkish second generation percentage had increased to 27%.
+In 2024, 45.9% of the native Dutch population had attained a higher education at college or university level, compared to 27.7% of the second generation Turkish population.
+If one parent is native born, then the share goes up to 29.3%.
+The situation is different when looking at Turks in Turkey: in the 25–34 age group, 44.9 percent of the population in Turkey held a higher education degree.
+This was just 13.5% in 2008.